Domochip/WPalaControl/README.md

 ### Firmware

-It allows you to flash a new firmware version using `WPalaControl.*.bin` file:
+It allows you to flash a new firmware version using `WPalaControl.*.bin` or `WirelessPalaControl.*.bin` file:
 ![firmware screenshot](img/firmware.png)

 ## Use it